Pace Yourself Toward Success

 We cannot emphasize this enough: TO BE SUCCESSFUL YOU MUST CHOOSE A REALISTIC PACE FOR YOU; even if that means it will take you several weeks, months, or years to attain your final goal.
 Too often we have seen gunners decide they are going straight to the top or to 100%.
 They might manage this for one, two, three, or even six months as they continue to see and be motivated by positive results.
 But, eventually and inevitably, they begin to feel deprived, their new lifestyle becomes a miserable diet, they become unhappy and begin to have cravings, and the next thing you know they are wolfing down anything they can get their hands on (hamburgers, French fries, cream puffs, fried chicken, chocolate bars, etc.).
 We have witnessed the detrimental effects of this deprivation-binge cycle all too often, and we can advise you with absolute certainty that you do not want to fall victim to it.
 So, be good to yourself, be honest with yourself, and prepare for long-term success.

 Make this change about adopting a new lifestyle rather than reverting to a temporary quick fix.
-Remember that while 100% compliance may bring faster changes, the long-term results are more important
+Remember that while 100% compliance may bring faster changes, the long-term results are more important than the speed in which you achieve those results.

 As with all general recommendations, you hammer them home, you make sure everyone understands them and is on board, and then you introduce the exceptions.
 And there are always exceptions!
 In this case, it would be those of you with very serious or end-stage diseases that are time sensitive.
 Some examples include, but are not limited to, a new cancer diagnosis, severe and debilitating arthritis, a history of multiple heart attacks, and/or a doctor prescribing bypass surgery.
 Those of you that fall into these, or similar, categories have aggressive disease that must be met with equally aggressive treatment.
 Under these circumstances we generally do not have the luxury of running a turtle’s race.
 Nor can we afford to live anywhere on the health continuum other than at optimal health.
 This is because we need our bodies to function at maximal capacity to battle our particular illness, especially in its most aggressive stages.